Hello, trombone players! Thanks for contributing goodness to the world.

 Play.
 You can play whatever you like.
 Here are some fantastic free options:

-- BoneWeek Fanfares: Octets by Brad Edwards.
-We have updated this page to include at least one performance of every fanfare.
+- BoneWeek Fanfares: Celebratory trombone octets by Brad Edwards.
+This page lists the fanfares and includes at least one performance of each one.

 - Quartets by Nick Adams, Spencer Schaffer, and Patrick Cooper Sullivan (Patrick updated his fanfare for 2020)